tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 ## 1 Introduction (non-normative)

+Purpose
-This document provides guidance for those wishing to create sofware implementations (bdqffdq:Mechanism) of BDQ Core tests.
+: This document provides guidance for those wishing to create sofware implementations (bdqffdq:Mechanism) of BDQ Core tests.

+### 1.1 Target Audience

+This document is for software developers needing a technical understanding of the BDQ Core Tests.

+### 1.3 Status of the content of this document

+Section 1 is non-normative.

+Other sections are marked as normative or non-normative.

+### 1.4 Namespace abbreviations

+The following namespace abbreviations are used in this document:

+## 2 About the Tests and their Implementation

-## 1.1 Independence (normative)
+## 2.1 Independence (normative)

 Test implementations SHOULD be independent of how data are stored and transported, data serializations, and the framework or environment in which the tests are being executed.

-## 2 About the Tests and their Implementation

 ### 2.1 The Concept of "EMPTY" in BDQ Core (normative)